abc-research/nurse2021/_pages/submissionPaper.md

 - The paper should not exceed 6 pages.
 - ACM requires all UbiComp/ISWC 2021 submissions to use the ACM SIGCHI Master Article template with 2 columns.
 This applies to all submissions including adjunct proceedings (i.e. for UbiComp/ISWC workshops).
 You can find the template and more info at TEMPLATES ISWC/UBICOMP2021.
 - Submissions do not need to be anonymous.
-- Submit your papers to https://new.precisionconference.com/submissions (select SIGCHI -> UbiComp/ISWC 2021 -> UbiComp/ISWC 2021 Workshop: HASCA-NurseChallenge, and push Go button).
+- Link to submit paper: TBD

 ## REVIEW & PUBLICATION
 - All publications will be peer reviewed together with their contribution to the topic of the workshop.